SysKitTeam/docs-securitymanager/how-to/use-drill-and-filters.md

 ---
-description: 'How to use filters, drill and column chooser on security reports.'
+description: How to use filters, drill and column chooser on security reports.
 ---

 # Use Drill and Filters